brightwellt/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image5]
 ![alt text][image5b]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames and the bounding box drawn onto the last image in the series:
+### Here is the output of the integrated heatmap from all six frames and the labels bounding box drawn onto the last image in the series:
 ![alt text][image6]